-- Pick a time and place - start with the basics; if you have a garden or a backyard easily available you are all set for a small gathering.
-If not, check locally for public spots where it is allowed to have an open fire.
+- Pick a time and place – start with the basics; if you have a garden or a backyard easily available, you are all set for a small gathering.
+If not, check locally for public spots where an open fire is allowed.
 Don't forget to check the weather in advance - pick a sunny day!
 One place we would strongly advise against is on a balcony of an apartment complex.
-Not only is the smoke an inconvenience to your neighbors, you will most likely get into trouble for breaking fire-safety regulations.
+Not only is the smoke an inconvenience to your neighbors, but you will also most likely get into trouble for breaking fire-safety regulations.

 - Invite (preferably hungry) guests – an essential, unless you want all the food to yourself.

 - Prepare the BBQ equipment - you need something to grill all of this great food on!
-You can choose from a portable grill, or a grill using charcoal or gas.
+You can choose from a portable grill or a grill using charcoal or gas.
 You'll also need some tongs to grab and flip the meat.
 Think about who will be responsible for barbecuing the food - it should be a person with prior experience.
 You may use the BBQ grill size calculator to check whether your grill is big enough for the number of people you invited!